 What is nice here is that you can manage user identities in one place such as AD.
 Nothing in your IT operations changes.
 You create your users in AD.
 You reset their passwords in AD.

-To enable sync, you must have to some technical requirements.
-First – AD must be in particular version which is 2003.
+To enable sync, your systems must meet some technical requirements.
+First – AD must be in a particular version which is 2003.
 Second specific attributes in AD must have values – for example, user email.
-To check if your AD is compliant, you can use a Micros oft tool called ID Fix.
+To check if your AD is compliant, you can use a Microsoft tool called ID Fix.

-When a user tries to log on to the cloud, he is redirected to your on-premise systems.
-Your AD authenticates the user and generates his token.
+When a user tries to log on to the cloud, they are redirected to your on-premise systems.
+Your AD authenticates the user and generates their token.
 This token is used to access Office 365.

 This is often seen as more secure because your infrastructure authenticates the user.
 No password is saved or managed in the cloud.
-Prerequisite for this scenario is user accounts synchronization.
+A prerequisite for this scenario is user account synchronization.

 Federated Identity is often sold as a single sign-on solution.
 Well, this is only partially true.
 It doesn’t give the exact same experience as local Active Directory.
-Let’s say that in 87% of scenarios user won’t have to give type his credentials.
+Let’s say that in 87% of scenarios user won’t have to type in their credentials.

-These are three options for users management.
+These are the three options for users management.
 There are also two additional scenarios you should consider.

 Office 365 Identity Management advanced scenarios – multi-factor authentication

-Let’s see how federated identity looks like with multi-factor authentication.
+Let’s see what federated identity looks like with multi-factor authentication.

 Advanced scenarios – password reset

-Next scenario is password reset.
-Password reset is often one of the most time-consuming tasks for the helpdesk.
+The next scenario is password reset.
+It is often one of the most time-consuming tasks for the helpdesk.
 Why waste time for something that users can do by themselves?
 In Office 365 password reset comes in two flavors.

 First – when you use only Cloud Identities – it’s out of the box, and you don’t have to configure it.

 The second one – when you use synchronized identities, you can enable something called password writeback.
-During configuration, you can choose from a couple of authentication methods such as Office Phone, Mobile Phone, Alternate email or Security questions.
-It’s recommended to enable at require two of them before resetting a password.
+During configuration, you can choose from a couple of authentication methods such as office phone, mobile phone, alternate email or security questions.
+It’s recommended to enable at least two of them before resetting a password.

-When a user resets his password, it’s sent from the cloud to your local Active Directory.
+When a user resets their password, it’s sent from the cloud to your local Active Directory.
 Be sure to configure your infrastructure accordingly.
-You probably ask if this is safe – at the end, it writes passwords to your Active Directory.
-Well, when it comes to an end to end password reset you must give users ability to do it from outside of your network.
+You probably ask if this is safe – in the end, it writes passwords to your Active Directory.
+Well, when it comes to an end-to-end password reset, you must give users the ability to do it from outside of your network.
 In such case, you will either build your custom solution or use one that is delivered for example by Microsoft.
-I believe the second one is much safer.
+I believe the second option is much safer.

 I believe this gives you a good overview of identity management options in Office 365.
 So that’s it for today.
-If you need help or have, some questions don’t hesitate to contact us or just give a comment below.
+If you need help or have some questions, don’t hesitate to < contact us > or just leave a comment below.

 And if you enjoyed the trip through Office 365 Identity Management in this video, share it with your colleagues.
-Remember that we publish articles and video regularly so make sure you follow us on Facebook or Youtube.
+Remember that we publish articles and videos regularly, so make sure you follow us on Facebook or YouTube.
 See you in the next episode of Predica TechLab!